McLaren 12C: MP4-12C HS

 In March 2012, McLaren released pictures of five 12C HS taken in front of the McLaren Technology Center.
 The HS stands for High Sport.
 The 12C HS has different wheels and revised aerodynamic features inspired from the 12C GT3 such as a revised front end and rear bumper, larger vents and diffuser and a modified rear wing.
 Power was also increased by 75 horsepower.
 Mclaren only made 10 units of the MP4-12C HS.
 In January 2016, a 12C HS painted in F1 Vodafone Racing Team colours reportedly commissioned by Ron Dennis was offered for sale at Mecum's Kissimmee auction with 203 miles.
 It had an estimate of $1,300,000 – $1,600,000 and didn't sell.
 The same F1 Vodafone Racing Team was offered again in January 2017 at Mecum's Kissimmee auction with an estimate of $950,000 – $1,200,000 where it still didn't sell.

 McLaren X-1

 The McLaren X-1 is a one-off sports car based on the McLaren 12C and built by McLaren Special Operations (MSO).
 It was displayed at the 2012 Pebble Beach Concours d'Elegance.
-According to Paul MacKenzie, MSO Programme Director, the X-1 has been developed for the past three years.
-To style the X-1, McLaren used ideas from a 1961 Facel Vega, a 1953 Chrysler D'Elegance Ghia, a 1959 Buick Electra, a 1939 Mercedes-Benz 540K and a 1971 Citroën SM.
+According to Paul MacKenzie, MSO Programme Director, the X-1 had been under development for three years.
+To style the X-1, McLaren used ideas from the 1961 Facel Vega, the 1953 Chrysler D'Elegance Ghia, the 1959 Buick Electra, the Mercedes-Benz 540K, and the Citroën SM.